 The high cost of underused spaces

-It is expensive to rent spaces that aren't being used efficiently.
+It is expensive to rent spaces that aren’t being used efficiently.
 The cost of renting offices is high, especially in big cities.
 Even post-pandemic the market is proving to remain hot.
-In Central London, for example, the average rental price per square foot is between £80-95 for a Grade A listed building and between £55-65 for a Grade B listed building.
+In Central London, for example, the average rental price per square foot is between £80-95 for a Grade A-listed building and £55-65 for a Grade B-listed building.

 How to maximise space efficiency with Office Space Planning?

 Office space planning ensures that careful consideration is taken to create space that works for a business and its people.
-It combines the use of smart workplace technology, furniture and a deep understanding of employee needs in order to maximise space efficiency and offer a space that allows people to be productive.
+It combines smart workplace technology, furniture and a deep understanding of employee needs to maximise space efficiency and offer a space that allows people to be productive.

 There are numerous benefits of office space planning:

 • Creates synergy between people, place and technology

 • Provides individuals with the spaces they need to work effectively

 • Saves floor space and reduces rental costs